python-telegram-bot/python-telegram-bot/CONTRIBUTING.rst

       ``$ make test``

-   - To actually make the commit (this will trigger test for yapf, lint and pep8 automatically):
+   - To actually make the commit (this will trigger tests for yapf, lint and pep8 automatically):

       ``$ git add your-file-changed.py``